Help us to put things right when things go wrong

 We will use our best endeavors to treat complaints thoroughly, fairly and politely, and investigate them sensitively and respond promptly.

 Our target for replying to complaints is 15 business days from the date of receipt.
 If it is not possible to give you a full reply within this time – for instance because detailed investigation is required – we will give you an interim response, telling you what is being done to deal with your complaint, and when you can expect the full reply and from whom.

 Our Complaints Manager can be contacted:

 QuickRemit Limited, 6th Floor, First Central 200, 2, Lakeside Drive, Park Royal, London NW10 7FQ

 If, even after this stage, you remain dissatisfied with the response you may wish to contact the Financial Ombudsman Service (FOS) for further advice and guidance.

 This will not affect your legal rights.

 Financial Ombudsman Service, Harbour Exchange Square, London E14 9SR

-All complaints are recorded by Quickremit Limited and we provide a summary of all complaints to the Financial Conduct Authority.
+All complaints are recorded by Quickremit Limited.
 These statistics are also used internally to improve our products and services.